TALA sportswear: Sustainable sportswear from top to toe

 Sustainable sportswear: A reality or greenwashing?

-While TALA has the right intentions, it’s entered a world filled with greenwashing claims and criticism, so how does it combat that?
+TALA has the right intentions.
+But in a world filled with greenwashing claims and constant criticism, how does it combat bigger issues?

 It starts by acknowledging that it’s part of the problem by developing and selling products.
 Yes, it’s a product-driven business, but the ethos is to provide an alternative to traditional fast fashion brands and start giving realistic, sustainable solutions.